sheltermanager/asm3/doc/manual/csvimportfields.rst

 MOVEMENTCOMMENTS
     Any comments for the movement
 ORIGINALOWNERTITLE
     If we have original owner info for the animal, the person's title.
+If the animal has been marked as non-shelter, the ORIGINALOWNER will become the animal's owner.
 ORIGINALOWNERINITIALS
     Original owner's initials.
 ORIGINALOWNERFIRSTNAME